 What he invests in: Rich invests in IT infrastructure and security.
 He is on the boards of ACCO Semiconductor, Cyphort, Fastback Networks and Transphorm.

 In the past, he has been on the boards of Atheros Communications (Qualcomm), Dust Networks (Linear Technology), Mobius Microsystems (IDT), Prematics (NaviNet), SiBEAM (Silicon Image), Solarflare Communications (Marvell), and Ventiva.

-Rich joined Foundation Capital in 2004 after more than twenty years in networking and communications, with a combination of start-up entrepreneurial as well as large company intrapreneurial experience.
+Rich joined Foundation Capital in 2004 after spending more than twenty years in mobile, networking and communications, many of which were at startups.

-He has a BSIE from Purdue and an MBA from Harvard Business School.
+Training: BSIE from Purdue, MBA from Harvard Business School.